lucidrains/deep-daze/README.md

 ### Windows Install

 Install Python 3.6+ and install using `pip`.
 Like with Linux you shouldn't install this globally.
-If you have more than one Python installation confirm which is mapped in your path.
+If you have more than one Python installation confirm which is set in your path.

 ```bash
 > python --version
 Python 3.9.2
 ```

-Or
+Or if you have Python 2 and 3 installed.

 ```bash
 > python3 --version